Presidency of the

 In some cases it is useful for the shareholders of a company to prepare a Shareholders Agreement that would regulate in details and personalize, in respect of the law and the bylaws, the management of their company.

 There are no provisions under Lebanese law concerning Shareholders Agreements.
-Therefore it should comply to the general provisions applicable to any agreement or contracts.
+Therefore it should comply with the general provisions applicable to any agreement or contract.
 Thus a Shareholders Agreement is formed by the sole and free consent of the parties.
 There is not a specific form or registration required.

 However the necessity of preparing a Shareholders Agreement is debatable and varies depending on many factors.
 Some of these factors include the nature of the company and its business, the need for protection of a group of shareholders, the need to fill a gap for issues not regulated by the law, the need to keep confidential some information, the need for an exit strategy and other attractive options for investors.
 The shareholders have also to bear in mind that many of their concerns can be resolved in the bylaws without executing a Shareholders Agreement and that usually drafting a Shareholders Agreement is complex and requires time and may cost substantial lawyer fees.